Børns: 2017–2023: Blue Madonna and hiatus

+2023–present: Suddenly and Honeybee EPs

+On July 10, 2023, Børns announced his third EP titled Suddenly, which was released on July 28.

+On October 25, 2024, Børns released "Letting Myself Go" as a single.
+The song "Grateful For" was released on December 7 as the second single for Børns' EP Honeybee, released on January 17, 2025.

 Personal life

 After Børns wore a Gucci-inspired outfit on The Tonight Show Starring Jimmy Fallon, Gucci took notice of the singer, and the two have since formed a partnership.
 Børns is a participant in a "gender-bender" movement, by flaunting nail polish and crop-tops on social media and during performances.
 He admits that his androgynous vocals and appearance have led many to mistake him for a woman at first listen.

 Børns met his close friend Zella Day in Los Angeles, and the two have collaborated on numerous projects.
-Day made appearances in videos on Børns' Vevo channel, and in turn has included him in videos of her own, such as her in DayxDay series for example.
+Day made appearances in videos on Børns' Vevo channel, and in turn has included him in videos of her own, in her DayxDay series, for example.
 The two were previously roommates.

-Before the release of his first album Dopamine, Børns moved to Los Angeles, where he still resides as of January 2018.
+Before the release of his first album Dopamine, Børns moved to Los Angeles, where he still resided as of January 2018.
 Børns is vegetarian like other members of his family.

+Allegations of sexual misconduct

 In September 2018, Børns was accused of sexual misconduct by several young women, leading to a Washington D.C. music festival named All Things Go Fall Classic dropping him from its lineup.
-The allegations against Børns included manipulation, grooming, and sexual aggression toward underaged fans, with the youngest accuser detailing her account of the abuse which began when she was 16 years old.
+The allegations against Børns included manipulation, grooming, and sexual aggression toward underaged fans, with the youngest accuser detailing her account of the alleged abuse which began when she was 16 years old.
 Børns released a statement calling the allegations "disturbing and false", also saying that "All of the relationships I have had were legal and consensual.
 They ended abruptly and that obviously caused hurt feelings, but for anyone to suggest anything beyond that is irresponsible."
-However, the young women took to Twitter to recount their experiences being groomed by Borns.
-This caught the attention of other users, who agreed that their experiences could not be false because of the level of detail.
+The young women took to Twitter to recount their alleged experiences of being manipulated by him.

+In February 2024, Børns, now an independent artist, released a second statement regarding the allegations, acknowledging and apologizing for having "brief relationships" with fans while on tour and denying all allegations of grooming; he emphasized that the relationships were consensual and "the accusations implying otherwise are extremely damaging and false, and I've lived with the effect of them for years."